yonder-makers/ai-workshop/README.md

 **_Then we will follow the notebook in Google Collab_** 📓

 ## Chapter III: Integrate your fine-tuned model in your application 📲

-> Make sure you followed the steps fine-tuning your model

-> Make sure that you are using the right Python version (3.9.6)

 ### 1. Deploy your model 🚢